 Call a California attorney…

-If you want to become a U.S. citizen, call our California immigration attorneys for a free meeting.
-We will determine your eligibility for naturalization and guide you through the entire procedure.
+If you want to become a citizen of the United States, call our California immigration attorneys.
+We will determine your eligibility for U.S. naturalization and guide you through the entire procedure.
+The U.S. recognizes dual citizenship, but not all other countries do.

 Also see our article on naturalization in Nevada.